 Children in the Workplace:

 UW Oshkosh is a family-friendly workplace and supports work-life balance by providing appropriate flexibilities for employees, who may want or need to bring a child or children to the workplace for brief visits, specific campus events or family emergencies.
 The university also recognizes that having children of employees in the workplace can pose some unique concerns and risks and has therefore developed this policy to ensure the wellbeing and safety of all employees and their families is taken into consideration anytime a child is brought into the workplace.
-The full Children in the Workplace policy can be viewed on the Provost’s website.
+The full Children in the Workplace policy can be viewed in the Policy Directory.

 Code of Ethics:

 All University of Wisconsin Oshkosh employees are required to comply with the code of ethics applicable to their employment status.
 These codes are designed to prevent conflicts between an employee’s private interests and public responsibilities.
 Please refer to Chapter UWS 8 and Chapter ER-MRS 24 of the Wisconsin Administrative Code, which is also found in the Policy Directory.